-The Board proposed and shareholders approved at the 2022 AGM a share option scheme which is to incentivise both Executive and non-Executive Directors as well individuals holding positions of responsibility in the Company ("Share Option Scheme").
-On 24 January 2023 the Company announced that pursuant to the Share Option Scheme approved at the Company's Annual General Meeting ("AGM") held on 23 August 2022 16,850,000 options over Ordinary Shares ("Options") were awarded, 6,600,000 of the Options were awarded to directors of the Company, as detailed further in Note 14 and the balance of 10,250,000 Options to other eligible participants.
+The Board proposed and shareholders approved at the 2022 AGM a share option scheme which is to incentivise both Executive and non-Executive Directors as well individuals holding positions of responsibility in or whom are consultants to the Company ("Share Option Scheme").
+On 24 January 2023 the Company announced that pursuant to the Share Option Scheme approved at the Company's Annual General Meeting ("AGM") held on 23 August 2022 16,850,000 options over Ordinary Shares ("Options") were awarded, 6,600,000 of the Options were awarded to directors of the Company, as detailed further in Note 15 and the balance of 10,250,000 Options to other eligible participants.
 The Company had not previously issued any Options.

-The 2022 AGM also approved the Company establishing new incentive schemes to more closely align the interest of directors, officers, employees and consultants with those of shareholders by providing for the payment of short-term, annual and transaction incentive awards in cash or Company shares (the "Proposed Incentive Schemes").
-Awards under the Proposed Incentive Schemes are not intended to replace the Share Option Scheme arrangements and the Proposed Incentive Schemes, shall continue in place until the Board of the Company have put an alternative incentive scheme to the Company's shareholders which the Company's shareholders have approved.
+The 2024 Annual General Meeting also approved the Company establishing updated incentive schemes to more closely align the interest of directors, officers, employees and consultants with those of shareholders by providing for the payment of short-term, annual and transaction incentive awards in cash or Company shares (the "Proposed Incentive Schemes").
+Awards under the Proposed Incentive Schemes are not intended to replace the Share Option Scheme arrangements.
+The Proposed Incentive Schemes shall continue in place until the Board of the Company have put an alternative incentive scheme to the Company's shareholders which the Company's shareholders have approved.

 The Board considers the remuneration of Directors and senior staff and their employment terms and makes recommendations to the Board of Directors on the overall remuneration packages.
 No Director takes part in any decision directly affecting their own remuneration.
+No third parties have been engaged to advice the Board on remuneration and no discretion has been exercised in the award of director's remuneration other than the issue of Options.